ExpeditionRPG/expedition/README.md

 ```

 This runs the app at `http://localhost:8081/` (port may be different if you're using [Containerizer](https://github.com/ExpeditionRPG/containerizer)).
 It also outputs an IP address you can use to locally test and another that can be used on devices connected to your network.

-When running on Windows, must be run within a Unix-like shell (such as Git Bash)

 #### Run tests